You Need A Design System — Here’s Why

 It’s a great time to be in the field of experience design.
 More organizations are waking up to the business value of design and making it an enterprisewide priority.
-We recently estimated the size of the global design industry to be $162 billion and growing.
-Hiring of designers is also high: Over half of design teams told us they expect to grow in 2021, and one-third expected to grow by more than 25%.
+We estimate the size of the global design industry to be $162 billion and growing.
+Hiring of designers is also high: Seventy-two percent of design teams told us they expect to grow in 2023, and one-quarter expect to grow by more than 25%.

-Over the last year, we’ve seen a significant increase in companies adopting design systems.
-In 2020, 65% of companies told us they use design systems, and I project that number is going to continue to increase throughout 2021 for three reasons:
+In 2020, 65% of companies told us they use design systems, and I project that number is going to continue to increase for three reasons:

 - First, design systems help democratize design practice.
 Experience design (XD) teams can add lots of value to the business through design work that goes beyond efforts like designing buttons or form layouts.
 But they often lack the bandwidth to do so.
 So it’s good for the business if designers can make these tasks more efficient by democratizing the work they require.
 Design systems help teams do this by providing a set of user-experience-“blessed” components that developers and product managers can pull from when doing basic updates.
 This eliminates the need for XD pros to create yet another wireframe, freeing up that time for higher-impact work.
 As a member of Twitch’s design systems team said at SF Design Week, “The system [addresses] 80% of what design and development need so they can focus on the other 20%.”

 - Second, design systems help power accessibility efforts.
-More firms are recognizing what Forrester calls The Billion-Customer Opportunity: Digital Accessibility, and companies can use design systems to help achieve their accessibility goals.
+More firms are recognizing what Forrester calls the digital accessibility opportunity, and companies can use design systems to help achieve their accessibility goals.
 How?
 By making sure all design elements and code in the system adhere to the Web Content Accessibility Guidelines, it’s less likely that accessibility issues will creep into the organization’s digital experiences.
 Adobe’s Spectrum, Zendesk Garden, VMware’s Clarity, and Westpac GEL are just a few of the design systems that reflect accessibility throughout.